xpopel22/exercise_04/README.md

 ### Task 1 - The change problem
 Convert some amount of money into the fewest number of coins.

-* Input: the amount of money `M` to be returned
+* Input: an amount of money `M` to be returned
-* Output: the minimum number of coins whose total value will be equal to `M`
+* Output: a minimum number of coins whose total value will be equal to `M`
 * Resource: coins in denominations of 50 (`pd`), 20(`dc`), 10(`ds`), 5(`p`), 2(`d`) and 1(`j`) CZK
 * Condition: `50 * pd + 20 * dc + 10 * ds + 5 * p + 2 * d + 1 * j = M`, `pd`, `dc`, `ds`, `p`, `d` and `j` must have the smallest possible value